liaobin665/EMADM/README.md

 # Code repository for paper <EMADM: a highly accurate and interpretable model for detecting malicious accounts on the Ethereum blockchain>

 ## IDE: pycharm and jupternotebook, Compiler Environment: python 3.9
-## primary dependency libs or packages:
+## Primary dependency libs or packages:
 pandas 1.4.2 <br>
 sklearn 1.1.1  <br>
 catboost 1.1.1  <br>